gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 At least for me, this is a pretty common experience buying a product online.
 I have a rough dollar amount in mind that I think I should have to pay (given cost of materials, manufacturing, shipping, etc).
 And I want to find a product that meets my expectations for quality.
 But then I go online and I'm flooded with options, many of which are super high quality, but cost an arm and a leg, and many of which look potentially well-constructed at first, but upon closer inspection might crumble and break while in transit to my front door.

-And we're not even considering style or personal taste here.
+And we're not even considering style or personal taste.
 Why is it that for every quality product at a reasonable price, there are ten others that are either overpriced or of dubious quality?

 ## Recommender systems